Book Recommendation – Popular Local History

 1 week

 You can renew borrowed items up to two times, provided there are no holds on them.
 Renewals can be done conveniently over the phone by providing your library card number, or through your online OPAC account.
-Please note that new adult fiction and adult non-fiction can be renewed only once.
-Inter-library loans, Chromebooks, Hotspots, Kid Tablets, and Experience Passes are not eligible for renewal.
+Please note that new adult fiction, adult non-fiction, chromebooks, hotspots, and tablets can be renewed only once.
+Inter-library loans, Sports Equipment, Experience Passes, and STEM/Memory Kits are not eligible for renewal.

 Patrons can place holds on desired items by contacting the library at 423-745-7782, using their OPAC online account, or visiting the library in person.
-Each patron is entitled to three complimentary holds, with any additional holds incurring a fee of $1.00 per item per day.
+Each patron is entitled to five complimentary holds at any one time.
+A $1 fee per item will be assessed for any additional holds.
 For added convenience, holds can be collected via curbside pickup by calling from the library parking lot, or they can be picked up at the circulation desk during regular hours.
 To ensure availability, please place holds at least one business day before the intended pickup date.

 Our library is committed to maintaining a comprehensive collection for all patrons.
 If an item is lost or damaged, the patron is responsible for the full replacement cost.
-Should the lost item be found and returned in good condition within six months, the replacement cost will be refunded minus a $5 processing fee.
+Should the lost item be found and returned in good condition within two months, the replacement cost will be refunded minus a $10 processing fee.

 Item damage is determined at the discretion of the Library Director and/or Circulation Manager. $5 fee will be applies to repairable damage to materials.
 Technology repairs are based on actual repair costs.
 All library items determined or suspected to be impacted specifically by pest infestations will be treated as damaged items under the library’s Circulation Policy and will either be treated or discarded at the Library Director’s discretion.
 Any material returned by a patron which shows evidence of live or dead bugs will result in immediate suspension of Library privileges for that patron and any patrons in the same residence.
 Suspension will be lifted after the patron presents proof that the residence has been successfully treated for and eradicated of the bugs in question by a licensed and accredited pest control company.